truenas/middleware/docs/userguide/index.rst

 +-------------------------+----------------+-----------------------------------------------------------------------------------------------------------------+

 When configuring home directories, it is recommended to create a dataset to hold the home directories which contains a child dataset for each user.
-As an example, create a dataset named *volume1/homedirs* and browse to this dataset when configuring the “Home directories” field of the AFP service.
+As an example, create a dataset named *volume1/homedirs* and browse to this dataset when configuring the "Home directories" field of the AFP service.
 Then, as you create each user, first create a child dataset for that user.
 For example, create a dataset named *volume1/homedirs/user1*.
 When you create the
 *user1* user, browse to the
-*volume1/homedirs/user1* dataset in the “Home Directory” field of the “Add New User” screen.
+*volume1/homedirs/user1* dataset in the "Home Directory" field of the "Add New User" screen.

 Troubleshooting
 ~~~~~~~~~~~~~~~

-If you receive a “Something wrong with the volume's CNID DB” error message, run the following command from Shell, replacing the path to the problematic
+If you receive a "Something wrong with the volume's CNID DB" error message, run the following command from Shell, replacing the path to the problematic
 AFP share::

  dbd -rf /path/to/share